About NorthAble

 Katrina Holder

-Executive to Chief Executive Officer
+Executive Assistant to the Chief Executive Officer

 Bio